Dukiełka: Name

 The name of the stream derives from the town of Dukla.

 In documents from 1336 it appears as river called Ducla (flumini dicti Ducla).

 Later sources list variants such as Dukielka (1402), Dukyelke (1503), and Dukelka (1861).

-In Witold Taszycki’s 1965 publication Urzędowe nazwy miejscowości i obiektów fizjograficznych (Official Names of Localities and Physiographic Objects), the stream is officially listed as Dukiełka.
+In Witold Taszycki's 1965 publication Urzędowe nazwy miejscowości i obiektów fizjograficznych (Official Names of Localities and Physiographic Objects), the stream is officially listed as Dukiełka.

 Nature protection

 The catchment area of the Dukiełka belongs to the protected water body named Jasiołka od Panny do Chlebianki (Jasiołka from Panna to Chlebianka) (code RW2000142184599).

 Its valley serves as an ecological corridor used by bats such as the greater mouse-eared bat and the lesser horseshoe bat.

 The Dukiełka, together with the Krzemionka and an unnamed tributary of the Krzemionka, are listed in the Rozporządzeniu Rady Ministrów z dnia 17 grudnia 2002 r. w sprawie śródlądowych wód powierzchniowych lub części stanowiących własność publiczną (Regulation of the Council of Ministers of 17 December 2002 on inland surface waters or their parts constituting public property) as important for water resource management and flood protection.

 A weir crosses the stream within Dukla.
-The area of 3.8 km from the mouth of the Dukiełka has been designated by the Wody Polskie as an ONNP (Obszary narażone na niebezpieczeństwo powodzi; Areas exposed to the risk of flooding).
+The area of 3.8 km from the mouth of the Dukiełka has been designated by Wody Polskie as an ONNP (Obszar narażony na niebezpieczeństwo powodzi; Area exposed to the risk of flooding).